 Bitwarden offers forums, as well, though they’re not nearly as active as LastPass’.
 There are two sections: feature requests and user-to-user support.
 Although plenty of members are on-call to help others out, the forums aren’t as fleshed out as we would’ve hoped.

 Overall, though, it’s hard to say that LastPass offers better customer service.
 Considering Bitwarden is, at its core, a free password manager, the level of support is jaw-dropping.
 Even as a fully commercial product, LastPass struggles to keep up, pushing it even further behind in this final round.

 7. The Verdict

 With only a single win out of six rounds, LastPass is, unfortunately, the loser of this comparison.
 Bitwarden offers enough in terms of features, security, pricing and support to be a better password manager.
 Bitwarden also has the benefit of available source code, meaning it’s much more flexible.

 That’s not to say that LastPass is a bad password manager (far from it, in fact).
 Bitwarden offers enough small advantages to be a definitively better password manager, but that’s not to downplay the fight LastPass put up.
 It’s a great password manager in its own right, offering some features that Bitwarden can’t stand up to.

-For us, however, Bitwarden is still the better option.
+For us, however, Bitwarden is still the better option, and for free users who need to sync passwords between different types of devices, it’s the only option.
 Do you agree, or should LastPass be the winner?
 Let us know your thoughts in the comments below and, as always, thanks for reading.